 Understanding our Caribbean heritage and cultural evolution

-Students explore the evolution of communication technology, media literacy, European colonization, the experiences of enslaved Africans, and acts of resistance.
+Students explore the evolution of communication technology, media literacy, European colonization from the 1400s-1800s, the transatlantic slave trade and triangular trade routes, and the courageous acts of resistance by enslaved peoples.
 They develop critical thinking skills to analyze historical sources and understand how the past shapes our present.

 Exploring Caribbean geography and environmental challenges